theRoughCode/Teambot-SlackApp/README.md

 npm install
 ```

-3. Create a firebase project and generate your service account credentials.
+3. Create a Firebase project and generate your service account credentials.
 (More info [here](https://firebase.google.com/docs/admin/setup))
 4. Download your service account credentials.
+5. Go to your [Firebase project](https://console.firebase.google.com/u/0/) -> Database, copy the URL of your firebase database.
+(Should be of the form https://{project_id}.firebaseio.com/)
-5. Create a new Slack app [here](https://api.slack.com/apps).
+6. Create a new Slack app [here](https://api.slack.com/apps).
-6. Create a `.env` file in the main directory of the project and include the following key-value pairs:<br />
+7. Create a `.env` file in the main directory of the project and include the following key-value pairs:<br />
   i. `PORT` - define the port used for the local server<br />
   ii. `API_TOKEN` - token used to connect to your hackathon's Slack.
   Create a token [here](https://api.slack.com/custom-integrations/legacy-tokens)<br />
   iii. `FIREBASE` - copy and paste the JSON within the Firebase service account credentials you downloaded in step 4.<br />
   iv. `BOT_CHANNEL_NAME` - name of channel within your Slack.<br />
   v. `RAPH_NAME` - Slack username of bot rep.  Any errors will be sent to this user.<br />
-  vi. `DB_NAME` - name of hackathon
+  vi. `DB_NAME` - name of hackathon<br />
+  vii. `DB_URL` - Firebase database URL
 ```
 PORT=8000
 API_TOKEN=enter_token_here